 #3 Track performance and quality

-Tracking key performance indicators and managing lead frequency and quality are peak factors to consider to declare success or failure of a lead generation campaign.
+Tracking key performance indicators and managing lead frequency and quality are peak factors to consider to declare the success or failure of a lead generation campaign.
 Close monitoring is required to adhere to quality.
-These lead qualification steps are the best in scoring leads if they are sales ready or not.
+These lead qualification steps are the best in scoring leads if they are sales-ready or not.